dwp/dataworks-aws-corporate-data-ingestion/docs/data-engineering-summary.md

 5. write data to s3 as **ORC** - important that we maintain partitioning, sorting, and metadata so that we can efficiently use this dataset to perform a future merge

+The data is stored in the `corporate_data_ingestion/exports/` prefix

 #### Export to Hive Table
 `.run()` will conditionally call `.export_to_hive_table()`.
 This applies a schema